antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/fcntl.rst

    so long as the buffer you pass is as least as long as what the operating system wants to put there, things should work.

-   If *mutate_flag* is true, then the buffer is (in effect) passed to the underlying :func:`ioctl` system call, the latter's return code is passed back to the calling Python, and the buffer's new contents reflect the action of the :func:`ioctl`.
+   If *mutate_flag* is true (the default), then the buffer is (in effect) passed to the underlying :func:`ioctl` system call, the latter's return code is passed back to the calling Python, and the buffer's new contents reflect the action of the :func:`ioctl`.
 This is a slight simplification, because if the supplied buffer is less than 1024 bytes long it is first copied into a static buffer 1024 bytes long which is then passed to :func:`ioctl` and copied back into the supplied buffer.

-   If *mutate_flag* is not supplied, then from Python 2.5 it defaults to true, which is a change from versions 2.3 and 2.4.
-Supply the argument explicitly if version portability is a priority.

    If the :c:func:`ioctl` fails, an :exc:`IOError` exception is raised.